xiaosuisui/gitest/readme.txt

 git by myself 2

-Creating a new branch is quick.
+Creating a new branch is quick.new